hadsie/amazon_recon/parsers/README.md

        Returns:
            tuple[list[dict], list[dict]]:
                - Regular transactions: Each transaction is a dictionary with:
-                   - 'cc_date': Transaction date as a datetime object.
+                   - 'date': Transaction date as a datetime object.
-                   - 'cc_description': Description of the transaction.
+                   - 'description': Description of the transaction.
-                   - 'cc_amount': Amount of the transaction (positive for charges, negative for refunds).
+                   - 'amount': Amount of the transaction (positive for charges, negative for refunds).
                - Refund transactions: Same structure but separated as refunds.
-       \"\"\"
+       """
        # Your parsing logic here
    ```